karthik07m/leave-management/README.md

-# Welcome to Hexaware FTP Training Course
+# Simple Leave Management System

   Please take a look at the following files